-To RECOMMENDED TO THE EXECUTIVE COMMITTEE that the Council adopts the use of mobile surveillance equipment as a long-term measure to support fly-tipping investigations and enforcement.
+- 1. To AGREE to ADOPT use of mobile surveillance equipment as a long-term measure to support fly-tipping investigations and enforcement. - 2.
+To CONSIDER the request from the Overview and Scrutiny Committee to increase the number of cameras in use.